 For both of the above you have to access the new movie mode.
 Meaning you can’t get any of the above in macro or microscope mode but you can still go straight to Full HD with a press of a button from any mode.

 The new top dial gives another quick adjustment option.
-You can only change it’s default designation (exposure in most modes) to manual focus, it allows you to quickly change settings without having to go through the menu excessively if you get caught by surprise.
+You can only change its default designation (exposure in most modes) to manual focus.
+This allows you to quickly change settings without having to go through the menu excessively if you get caught by surprise.

-When using manual focus you can take advantage of the focus peaking, another feature borrowed from of the high end Olympus camera’s.
+When using manual focus you can take advantage of the focus peaking.
+Another feature borrowed from the high end Olympus camera’s.
 The area in focus will be highlighted in red or green (your choice) which makes it much easier to see if you have indeed got the subject in focus – godsend for old eyes like mine.

-The new 2MP CMOS imaging sensor promises improved low light and performance and from what we’ve seen so far the images are sharper with great colour.
+The new 12MP CMOS imaging sensor promises improved low light and performance and from what we’ve seen so far the images are sharper with great colour.
 The image processor is exactly the same as the much higher spec Olympus OM-D E-M1 II and allows a shooting speed of 20fps.

 In A Nutshell

-A great little compact for beginners and definitely the most advanced of the TG range.
-Experienced photographers can keep it in there BCD pocket and whip it out to get a macro shot if they’re using a wide angle set up on there obscenely expensive DSLR.
+The Olympus TG5 is a great little compact for beginners and definitely the most advanced of the TG range.
+Experienced photographers can keep it in their BCD pocket and whip it out to get a macro shot if they’re using a wide angle set up on their obscenely expensive DSLR.

-It would have nice if there was a full manual mode but considering all the new features that have been packed it to this tough camera, it’s still a great buy and let’s not forget it’s almost bullet proof.
+It would have nice if there was a full manual mode.
+Considering all the new features that have been packed it to this tough camera, it’s still a great buy and let’s not forget it’s almost bullet proof.